This article expands on what I wrote several years ago in Each database table requires its own class.

 It is important to take into consideration one very important fact when you are developing a piece of software which communicates with objects outside of itself - you need to model those objects and not some mythical objects which exist in a different plane.
 For example, an enterprise application may deal with objects such as "customer" and "product" which exist in the real world, but the application will NEVER communicate with real customers or real products, instead it will only communicate with information about those objects which exists in a database.
 A customer, who is a person, may have operations such as "stand", "sit", "walk", "run", "eat", "sleep" and "defecate", but these are irrelevant in a database application.
 Different products may have different sets of operations, but again these are irrelevant in a database application.
 Every piece of information on any object you can think of is held in a database object known as a "table" with each piece of data held in its own "column", and regardless of what real-world object a table represents, and regardless of the amount and type of data which is held for that object, every table in a database is subject to the same set of operations, and these operations are Create, Read, Update and Delete (CRUD).

 In OOD you are supposed to use the idea of is-a to identify groups of entities which share a common set of characteristics, which includes properties as well as operations.
 This group identifies a "type" and each member of that group is a different implementation of that "type".
 You should then be able to create an abstract class to cover what is sharable in the group and then a separate subclass for each entity in that group to specify what is unique and therefore not sharable about that specific entity.
-For example, if you have objects A, B, C, D and E which are all of type "foo" then you can create an abstract class called "foo" which can be extended into separate subclasses for each of those objects.
-The abstract class called "foo" contains what is sharable while each subclass, using the power of inheritance, combines what is defined in the superclass with what is defined within that subclass.
-If I write software which is communicating with objects in a database, and every one of those objects is a table which shares common characteristics with all database tables, then surely it is obvious that I should create an abstract table class which contains the properties and methods which can be applied to any database table and then inherit this class into every concrete table class that may exist?
-In this way everything which can be applied to any unspecified database table can be defined once in the abstract class, and each concrete class need only define those things which are specific to the table which it represents.
-This use of an abstract class then opens the door to implementing the Template Method Pattern which is described as being a fundamental technique for code reuse.
+For example, if you have objects A, B, C, D and E which are all of type "foo" and which share the same set of protocols (methods) then you can create an abstract class called "foo" to contain those sharable methods.
+This abstract class can then be extended into separate concrete subclasses for each of those objects.
+The abstract class called "foo" contains what is sharable while each subclass, using the power of inheritance, combines what is sharable with what is unique within that subclass.
+If I write software which is communicating with objects in a database, and every one of those objects is a table which shares common characteristics with all other database tables, then surely it is obvious that I should create an abstract table class which contains the properties and methods which can be applied to any database table and then inherit this class into every concrete table class that may exist.
+In this way everything which can be applied to any unspecified database table can be defined once in the abstract class, and each concrete class need only define those things which are specific to the particular table which it represents.
+This use of an abstract class then opens the door to implementing the Template Method Pattern which is the best way of mixing inherited methods with customisable "hook" methods.

 Too many programmers apply this idea of is-a at entirely the wrong level.
 They encounter a table called "customer" and think to themselves "each customer is a person, so I must create a Person class and then extend it to create a Customer subclass".
 I'm afraid that this viewpoint is far too narrow for the following reasons: